Keyword: Brown Butter, Butterscotch, Ice Cream, Pecans

 Caramelized Toasted Butter Pecans

 Heat 2 tbsp of the skimmed off butter liquid in a non-stick pan.
-When the butter is heated, add the 10 oz pecans and toss until nicely toasted.
+When the butter is heated, add all of the pecans and toss until nicely toasted.
 This can take between 5 - 15 minutes depending on your stove.

 Once pecans are toasted, remove about a ¼ of the pecans from the pan (about 4 oz / 115 g).
 Set this aside for the custard base.